iterative/dvc.org/content/blog/2020-05-04-dvc-3-years-and-1-0-release.md

 and editable.
 Pipeline stages are now saved in a single metafile, with all stages stored together instead of in separate files.

-The checksums are no longer stored in the pipeline metafile which improves human-readability.
+Data hash values are no longer stored in the pipeline metafile.
+This improves human-readability.

 ```yaml